SCCapstone/CCWA-Project/README.md

 After each time the game code is changed, the executable is created by utilizing the build function in the unity editor.

+# Testing

+We will be writing tests in CSCE 492.

+## Testing Technology

+We have identified the testing framework we will be using as NUnit/XUnit through the Unity Test Framework.